Dirane/catalog/README.md

 ## Credits and experience
-This has been a very challenging project for me implementing OAUTH and writing the application.py file in particular I give credit to an implementation which inspired my output, [Similar implementation](https://github.com/gmawji/item-catalog)
+This has been a very challenging project for me implementing OAUTH and writing the application.py file in particular I give credit to an implementation which inspired me so much, I drew inspiration from [Similar implementation](https://github.com/gmawji/item-catalog)